 For example, have you received feedback on more than one occasion that your tone or communication comes across as harsh or rude – even when you weren’t intending to be?
 Or perhaps you’ve been told that you are too quiet or soft-spoken and are asked to speak up more?
 While these are all skills that can be improved over time, they will likely be amplified in a remote working environment and could initially hold you back.

-Take some time to really consider these questions and your answers to them.
-We’ll send out Part 2 of this blog post next week with 4 more questions that we think are important to ask yourself before transitioning from working in a traditional office to working remotely (full-time) to a home office.
+Check out Part 2 of this blog post series featurin four more questions that we think are important to ask yourself before transitioning from a traditional office to working remotely (full-time) from home.